zenomt/appshell/README.md

 * `Shell.help_width` - The width, in characters, for command names and usages in the `help` so that the help summaries will all be aligned.
 This starts at 8 characters and is extended as commands are added.
-* `Shell.alias_width` - The width, in characters, for the word `alias` and the alias name, so that expansions will be aligned when listing aliases; 1 by default.
+* `Shell.alias_width` - The width, in characters, for the word `alias` and the alias name, so that expansions will be aligned when listing aliases.
+This starts at 1 character and is extended as aliases are added.
 * `Shell.prompt` - The prompt to display before the next command is read, default "`> `".
 * `Shell.prompt2` - The prompt to display to continue a line if the previous line ended mid-quote, default "`>> `".
 * `Shell.comment_char` - The character or string that, if a line begins with it, the line is ignored, default "`#`".